 - Alberta hunting regulations apply.
 For details on hunting regulations, visit the My Wild Alberta website at: Hunting: Regulations.

 - Hunting is not permitted in Provincial Recreation Areas (PRAs).

 - Alberta fishing regulations apply.
 For details on fishing regulations, visit the My Wild Alberta website at: Fishing: Regulations.

 About this area/PLUZ

-This area was created in January 1985 to provide a year-round network of trails for non-motorized and equestrian use.
+This area was established in January 1985 to provide year-round opportunities for non-motorized and equestrian recreation.